glassbeadsoftware/snapmail/README.md

 #### Troubleshoot

 ##### Linux
-- Make sure the following executables have execution rights: `Snapmail`, `hc`, `holochain`.
+- Make sure the following executables have execution rights: `Snapmail`, `lair-keystore`, `holochain`.
-- If you get `spawn ./hc ENOENT` error message, this means you need to [install nix-shell](https://developer.holochain.org/docs/install/) on your system.
+- If you get `spawn ENOENT` error message, this means you need to [install nix-shell](https://developer.holochain.org/docs/install/) on your system.

-## Installation on Holoscape

-1. Download repo from github.
-1. Launch Holoscape
-1. Right-click Holoscape system-tray icon and select 'install local happ'
-1. Select `bundle.toml` file from this repo.
-1. Wait for everything to appear green, then click install
-1. SnapMail should be available as an install happ on the left-hand side.